hubverse-org/hubDocs/docs/source/overview/contribute.md

 The affiliated modeling hubs are described [here](../index.md).

-On July 19, 2022 the following members of the steering committee were elected:
+On July 10, 2024 the following members of the steering committee were elected:

 - Evan Ray, US Forecast Hub
 - Lucie Contamin, University of Pittsburgh, MIDAS
 - Anna Krystalli, R-RSE

-Their terms were renewed for another year on July 10, 2024.